anaa241/MSc-Thesis/README.md

 Currently only the .pdf version of my Master's Thesis.

-I'll uploade the code once I've cleaned it up a bit.
+I'll upload the code once I've cleaned it up a bit.